 The sale is for both the restaurant and property, which was the primary residence of the Sanders family for more than 25 years.

-Jonathan Klunk, a listing agent and family representative, said in a press releases, “Claudia was the unspoken hero of her husband's success in business.
+Jonathan Klunk, a listing agent and family representative, said in a press release, “Claudia was the unspoken hero of her husband's success in business.
 And he wanted to honor her by creating Claudia Sanders Dinner House and associated brands.
-There is so much rich history included in this sale; it is exciting to think about the potential that lies ahead for the right buyer — to honor and protect this legacy and grow the brand even further.”
+There is so much rich history included in this sale.
+It is exciting to think about the potential that lies ahead for the right buyer — to honor and protect this legacy and grow the brand even further.”

-The estate sale is being handled by Six Degrees Real Estate, and you can find the listing here.
+The estate sale is being handled by Six Degrees Real Estate.